 The second option for grass clippings is to bag them and send them to landfill by way of your municipalities garbage or organic-materials collection service.
 There are a few caveats associated with this disposal method.
 You’ll want to make sure that your town approves if collecting yard waste, as some areas have limited landfill space and prefer not to gather up grass, branches and leaves.
 You should also check to see what types of bags are preferred: plastic bags, which won’t decompose, or paper bags, which will decompose quickly.
 Once you’ve got a handle on what’s expected of you, you can set up a schedule for pickup that will regularly take care of your leftover grass clippings.

 You might be wondering what to do with your grass clippings if you don’t have that much time on your hands.
 Simply leaving your clippings on the lawn after you’ve cut it has no real negative effect on your grass, and in some hot climates could actually protect fresh growth from the harsher effects of the sun.
 If you have a mulching mower, the more finely chopped grass will decompose quicker while offering the same type of protection.
 But make sure the clippings don’t build up to the point where they make a thatched covering that completely blocks sun and rain from reaching your lawn.

-For more information on what to do with your grass clippings, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the lawn and garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on what to do with your grass clippings chat with a knowledgeable expert at your local NAPA AUTO PARTS store.